-SECTION A: Demonstrate effective sustainable management

-A1.
-Sustainability policy and plan

-The event organizer has a sustainability policy and plan that applies to all events they organize.
+Criteria Indicators SDGs SECTION A: Demonstrate effective sustainable management A1.
+Sustainability policy and plan The event organizer has a sustainability policy and plan that applies to all events they organize.
 A person or group is responsible for implementing the policy and plan and reviewing it periodically.
 The policy and plan drive continuous improvement.

-- The event organizer has a sustainability policy and a multi-year sustainability. - The policy and plan are being actively implemented.
-A person or group is responsible for implementing and monitoring the policy and plan. - The policy and plan address the environment; the local community, economy, and culture; human rights; and health and safety. - 4.
-The policy and plan include measurable goals. - The policy and plan include a process for monitoring continuous improvement in sustainability performance. - 6.
-The policy is reviewed at least every three years, and the plan is reviewed annually. - The sustainability policy is approved by a senior leader of the event organizer.

-12 RESPONSIBLE CONSUMPTION AND PRODUCTION

-A2.
-Risk management

-The event organizer manages risks and has contingency plans for unexpected situations during the event.

-- 1. The event organizer conducts a documented analysis of risks that may affect the health and safety of people on-site during events. - The event organizer conducts a documented analysis of risks that its events may pose to the environment and the local communities and economies in the event destination.
-The event organizer consults local stakeholders during the analysis. - The event organizer has a plan to prevent and mitigate identified risks during events. - 4.
-A person or group is responsible for conducting risk analyses, implementing prevention and mitigation plans, and communicating the plan to the relevant staff and stakeholders. - 5.
+The event organizer has a sustainability policy and a multiyear sustainability plan for the event.
+The policy and plan are being actively implemented.
+A person or group is responsible for implementing and monitoring the policy and plan.
+The policy and plan address the environment; the local community, economy, and culture; human rights; and health and safety.
+The policy and plan include measurable goals.
+The policy and plan include a process for monitoring continuous improvement in sustainability performance.
+The policy is reviewed at least every three years, and the plan is reviewed annually.
+The sustainability policy is approved by a senior leader of the event owner.
+12 RESPONSIBLE CONSUMPTION AND PRODUCTION A2.
+Risk management The event organizer manages risks and has contingency plans for unexpected situations during events.
+The event organizer conducts a documented analysis of risks that may affect the health and safety of people on-site at the events.
+The event organizer conducts a documented analysis of risks that its events may pose to the environment and the local communities and economy.
+The event organizer consults local stakeholders during the analysis.
+The event organizer has a plan to prevent and mitigate identified risks during the event.
+A person or group is responsible for conducting risk analyses, implementing prevention and mitigation plans, and communicating the plan to the relevant staff and stakeholders.
 The event organizer has an emergency and/or crisis management plan, including staff roles and consideration of people with disabilities.
-A person or group is responsible for maintaining and communicating the plan and facilitating its implementation when needed. - 6.
+A person or group is responsible for maintaining and communicating the plan and facilitating its implementation when needed.
 All plans for preventing and mitigating risks or responding to emergencies include steps for collaborating with local authorities and stakeholders if a risk or crisis escalates beyond the event venue.

-A3.
-Legal compliance

-The event organizer is in compliance with all applicable local and national laws and regulations.

-- The event organizer is in compliance with all applicable local and national laws and regulations in all countries of operation, including, among others, health, safety, labor, and environmental aspects. - 2.
-The event organizer possesses up-to-date versions of all necessary official documents, such as permits, licenses, and certificates. - The event organizer ensures that all temporary structures constituting the event venues or serving as event organizer offices comply with zoning requirements and laws related to protected and sensitive areas and heritage considerations.
+12 RESPONSIBLE CONSUMPTION AND PRODUCTION A3.
+Legal compliance The event organizer is in compliance with all applicable local and national laws and regulations.
+The event organizer is in compliance with all applicable local and national laws and regulations in all countries of operation, including, among others, health, safety, labor, and environmental aspects.
+The event organizer possesses up-to-date versions of all necessary official documents, such as permits, licenses, and certificates.
+The event organizer ensures that all temporary structures constituting the event venues or serving as event organizer offices comply with zoning requirements and laws related to protected and sensitive areas and heritage considerations.
+16 PEACE JUSTICE AND STRONG INSTITUTIONS